 Most drivers understand that it’s important to use great caution when at the wheel.
-This is particularly true during periods of bad weather, when travelling at high speeds or when sharing the road with much larger (or smaller) vehicles.
-Collisions and crashes happen all the time, but deadly accidents and those that result in major injuries can often be prevented with adequate safety equipment and a considered approach to risk reduction behind the wheel for both the motorist and truck alike.
-These large truck crashes are often preventable, and the serious injuries that result from an underride crash could be preventable as well.
+This is particularly true during periods of bad weather, when traveling at high speeds, or when sharing the road with much larger (or smaller) vehicles.
+Collisions and crashes happen all the time, but deadly truck accidents and those that result in major injuries can often be prevented with adequate safety equipment and a considered approach to risk reduction behind the wheel for both the motorist and truck alike.
+These large truck crashes are often preventable, and the serious injuries and fatalities that result from an underride crash could be preventable as well.

 When there’s a major size discrepancy between the vehicles involved in a crash, the smaller vehicle inevitably stands a greater chance of serious damage and injuries to the people inside it.
 That’s why understanding truck accidents are so important to your safety on the road.
 In the case of a smaller vehicle having a rear-end crash into the rear underride or side underride guards of a tractor-trailer, we find that these underride crashes can be deadly.

-Insurance Institute for Highway Safety (IIHS) crash tests as well as previous truck accidents, show that both underride crash types can result in devastating serious injuries to those in the passenger vehicle.
-It can be tragic when a smaller vehicle slams into and rear-ends a commercial truck, and these truck accidents have plagued the trucking industry for decades, and have been the cause of serious injuries to accident victims across the United States.
+Insurance Institute for Highway Safety (IIHS) crash tests as well as previous truck accidents show that both underride crash types can result in devastating serious injuries to those in the passenger vehicle.
+It can be tragic when a smaller vehicle slams into and rear-ends a commercial truck, and these truck accidents have plagued the trucking industry for decades.
+They have been the cause of serious injuries to accident victims across the United States.

 Side underride guards are not required at this time.
-These are often metal sheets hanging from the sides of the trailer, intended to prevent a vehicle from sliding underneath the open area.
-The trucking companies and truckers that make up the trucking industry need to consider the importance of these safety panels in order to reduce the potential for serious and fatal collisions with motor vehicles and small passenger vehicles.
+These are often metal sheets hanging from the sides of the trailer, intended to prevent when a car slides underneath the open area.
+The trucking companies and truckers that make up the trucking industry need to consider the importance of these safety panels in order to reduce the potential for serious and fatal car crashes with motor vehicles and small passenger vehicles.

-If you or a loved one are an underride accident victim, please call our Kansas City based law firm today for a free consultation with a personal injury lawyer.
-Regardless of who may appear to be at fault, whether the motorist or the truck driver, it can be helpful to have a legal professional review your case and ensure you can make the strongest personal injury claim possible, and to get you the maximum compensation you deserve.
+If you or a loved one are an underride accident victim, please call our Kansas City-based law firm today for a free consultation with a personal injury lawyer.
+Regardless of who may appear to be at fault, whether the motorist or the truck driver, it can be helpful to have a legal professional review your case and ensure you can make the strongest personal injury claim possible and get you the maximum compensation you deserve.

 Call 816-408-6663 now for a free consultation and speak with our legal team.